hlmore/big-game-hunting/README.md

 ## To do
 * Don't allow selection of hunting regions 7A and/or 7B in combination with region 7
-* Add additional plots of timeseries data
+* Edit additional plots of timeseries data to show relevant info
 * Incorporate hunting licence sales
 * Consider adding fishing data?
 * Use single legend, and format axes of graphs